tlasica/casstor/BLOG.md

 |restore|40 MB/s||

 Interesting is that difference between duplicates and non-duplicate writes is not that large.

+### Can network be a problem?

-Network is for sure not a problem:
+Seems the network is not a problem:
 ```
 iperf -c 10.200.176.5
 ------------------------------------------------------------